vanngocphv/TileMaster3D_Prototype/README.md

 # Feature
 - Like the main game, user will collect 3 same tile in the ground.
 No more tile remain will finish the game level.
 - In editor, has manager data by using Unity EditorWindow.
 Name window: Window/Game Config/Setting.
 The editor will manager all Scriptable asset related to Map/Tile and All Level of the game
+- The current user process and user setting have been saved into two file: "PlayerData.json" (for current user process); "SettingData.json" (for current setting)

 # Demo
 - Game link: [itch.io link](https://akibagon.itch.io/tile-master-3d-clone-prototype)